rodrigoalcarazdelaosa/fisiquimicamente/content/es/recursos-fisica-quimica/ebau-fisica-examenes.md

 weight = 19  # Order that this section will appear.

 title = "☢️ Física"
-subtitle = "🗂️ Por temas"
+subtitle = "📝 Exámenes completos"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "preguntas-EBAU-fisica"
+  page_type = "examenes-EBAU-fisica"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.